PhD Economics, University College London, 2015

 Laura is a Research Associate of the IFS.
 Her current work focuses on tax and social protection policy and programme evaluation in developing countries.

-She is one of the founders of the IFS's DfID-funded Centre for.
+She is one of the founders of the IFS's DfID-funded Centre for Tax Analysis in Developing Countries (TAXDEV).
 This programme aims at generating new research, analysis and in-country analytical capacity in the area of tax and benefit policy and administration in (or of relevance to) DfID-priority countries, including Ghana and Ethiopia.
 She is also working on tax policy analysis in other developing countries.

 She has also been involved in a range of programme evaluations, and is now co-leading two projects on sanitation.
 One is an evaluation of a sanitation intervention in Nigeria that aims to stimulate households' demand for sanitation and improve the supply of sanitation solutions.
 The other is a research project focused on the interaction between sanitation and nutrition in determining child height, and other child outcomes more generally.